qbap/a7-ios7-downgrader/README.md

    Be careful when doing this since *anyone* can connect to the open network you created.
 We are not responsible for **any** damages caused by doing this.

+   ### Safari does not work (iOS 10)
+   Use the FileManager app on the home screen instead.
+It is a drop in replacement for Safari, and has a built in download manager also.
+Until further notice, this does not work on iPads, due to it being missing from the home screen and not being able to launch the app from Safari.
+This may be fixed at a later date.
+Sorry for the inconvenience.
+As a workaround, for iPads only, you can sign into App Store and download https://apps.apple.com/us/app/unlimfilemanager/id456683394 from there.

    ### Cydia is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Cydia, enter `cydia://` in Safari's address bar and press Enter.

-   ### wtfis.app is absent (on iPads)
+   ### Meridian is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
+To open Meridian, enter `meridian://` in Safari's address bar and press Enter.
+Until further notice, this does not work, due to Safari not working on that version of iOS.
+This may be fixed at a later date.
+Sorry for the inconvenience.

+   ### Chimera is absent (on iPads)
+   iPads have uicache issues with most jailbreaking tools.
+To open Chimera, enter `chimera://` in Safari's address bar and press Enter.

+   ### Electra is absent (on iPads)
+   iPads have uicache issues with most jailbreaking tools.
+To open Electra, enter `electra://` in Safari's address bar and press Enter.

+   ### Terminal is absent (on iPads)
-To open wtfis, enter `wtfis://` in Safari's address bar and press Enter.
+   iPads have uicache issues with most jailbreaking tools.
+To open Terminal, enter `mterminal://` in Safari's address bar and press Enter.

-   ### Safari and others apps not opening (iOS 7)
+   ### Safari and others apps broken (iOS 7)
-   Uninstall Cydia Substrate from within Cydia, and then reboot your device using semaphorin.
-When the device boots back up, reinstall your tweaks, but when Cydia asks you to "restart springboard" do not hit that button!
-Hit the home button on your device instead, and open Safari and type `wtfis://` in Safari's address bar and press Enter.
-Hit "go" inside the wtfis app.
-This will properly respring your device.
+   Reboot your device using Semaphorin.
+When the device boots back up, open the Terminal app on your home screen, and type `su -` and press Enter.
+When it asks for you for a password, type `alpine` and hit Enter.
+Then you can type `reload` and hit Enter.
+This will patch sandbox and load all your tweaks to allow all your apps and tweaks to work as normal.
+It may fail the first time due to a malloc error, just close out of Terminal and re open the app.
+Do the same process over again and it should respring the device.
 All the apps on your device should now be working properly if you follow these steps.

 ## Credits